 The Good Government Council contribution showing on your Chamber invoice is a voluntary contribution to our political action committee, the Good Government Council.
 Although the contribution is strictly voluntary, it is greatly needed and helps to insure the best people serve you in government.

 It seems like the Chamber is always trying to raise funds and is always asking for contributions.
 What does the Chamber do with all that money?

 Sponsorships and other contributions to the Chamber are used to deliver the quality of programs and resources our members expect and deserve.
 The Chamber is a non-profit member-driven organization.
 Without those sponsorships and contributions we are not able to represent the best interests of business as well as our members expect us to.

 How does the Chamber decide which issues to support?

-The Governmental Affairs Committee, a volunteer committee representing a cross-section of Chamber membership, meets to assess their views on issues important to business owners.
-Proposed bond issues and ballot measures are evaluated by this same committee.
+The Governmental Affairs Committee, a volunteer committee representing a cross-section of Chamber membership, meets to assess their views on issues important to business and industry.
+Proposed legislative bills, bond issues and ballot measures are evaluated by the GAC.
 Call Chamber President Janet Steele at (541) 926-1517 for more information.

 Does the Chamber receive any tax dollars for its operation?

 No. The Albany Area Chamber of Commerce is a not-for-profit, 501(c)6, organization and derives 100% of its income from membership dues, sponsorships and contributions.

 What does the Chamber do (beyond helping business) to improve the quality of life here in the Albany area?